alex-greff/cscc09-wasm-demos/todo-app/README.md

 # Todo App

-This is a more advanced demo where the class todo app is rewritten so that the API module is written C++.
-This example shows more advanced features of Emscripten such as building bindings and managing JavaScript callback functions within C++.
+This is a more advanced demo that recreates the todo app example with the API module written in C++.
+This example shows more advanced features of Emscripten such as making bindings and managing JavaScript callback functions within C++.

 ## Prerequisites